Botts-Innovative-Research/oscar-viewer/README.md

       - Position, Location, Identification – Map Markers with polyline trails of historical position up to a maximum number of reported points (default 200)
       - Video Streams – Presented within dialogs
-      - Image – Static images presented within a dialog, updated when the static image changes as provided by the system
       - Draping – terrain draped imagery, useful in visualizing geo-rectified video streams for example from a drone flying overhead
-      - Areas of Interest – Polygon bounding a region
     - Other visualizations can be created but as a minimum the ones above are provided
   - Real Time and Archive/Playback of Data Streams
     - Time Synchronization in Playback Mode